georgeboorman/NBA-Projects/README.md

 * Hypothesis testing to answer specific questions using statistical tests
 * Next steps, outlining other use cases for this acquired data

 Many of the visualisations in this notebook are produced using Plotly which may not render in Jupyter Notebook.
-By clicking the link at the top of the notebook to open in Google Colab you will be able to see all of the plots.
+You can see all plots by opening in Google Colab either by clicking [here](https://colab.research.google.com/github/georgeboorman/NBA-Projects/blob/main/Analysing_NBA_Player_Performance_between_1970_and_2020.ipynb) or on the link at the top of the [notebook](https://github.com/georgeboorman/NBA-Projects/blob/main/Analysing_NBA_Player_Performance_between_1970_and_2020.ipynb).

 There will be a series of notebooks following this to conduct further statistical analyses and building machine learning models for the following use cases: